Getting Started on Heroku with Rails 7.x

 $ git commit -m "init"

-Verify everything was committed correctly with git status
+Verify everything committed correctly with git status

 :